jacobkap/fastDummies/cran-comments.md

 ## Reverse dependencies

-There are 34 reverse dependencies. revdepcheck::revdep_check() returns OK for all 34.
+There are 42 reverse dependencies. revdepcheck::revdep_check() returns OK for 40.
+The packages cbcTools 0.5.0 and logitr 1.1.2 both have errors.
+In both cases, according to the 00check.log file produced by revdep_check, the issue is an inability to open a port.
+The issue is unrelated to fastDummies.